Logo

 98.

-Later in the year, he embarked on a series of US concert dates that included the first full live performances of Pet Sounds, with Brian Wilson backed by a 55-piece orchestra.
+Later that year, he embarked on US tour dates featuring the first full live performances of Pet Sounds, with Brian Wilson backed by a 55-piece orchestra.

 99.

-In March 2001, Brian Wilson attended a tribute show held in his honor at the Radio City Music Hall in New York, where he sang "Heroes and Villains" before a public audience for the first time in decades.
+In March 2001, Brian Wilson attended a tribute show held in his honor at Radio City Music Hall in New York, where he performed "Heroes and Villains" publicly for the first time in decades.

 100.

-In support of BWPS, Brian Wilson embarked on a world tour that included stops in the US, Europe, and Japan.
+In support of BWPS, Brian Wilson embarked on a world tour covering the US, Europe, and Japan.

 101.